Face tattoo: Middle East/North Africa

 Facial tattoos are widespread across various parts of the Middle East and parts of North Africa.
 In the Levant, facial tattoos are primarily adorned by the women of the Bedouin tribes living throughout Jordan to symbolize beauty and social status.
 In some instances tattoos are also used for their believed "magick" properties.
 Facial markings are also seen in Iraq among the Yezidi women.
 In North Africa, face tattoos can be found among the indigenous Berbers that populated the region before the arrival of Arab armies from the East.
 Egyptian women from different religious sub-sects of Islam and Christianity also sport face tattoos.
 In all cases, it is primarily the women that adorn facial markings and while men did have tattoos in some cases, they were primarily on the hands, arms, and feet.
-Interestingly enough, the tattoos through out the Middle East and Africa share many similarities in the use and style of the geometric designs and glyphs that symbolize various animals, element signs, and physical attributes.
+The tattoos throughout the Middle East and Africa share many similarities in the use and style of the geometric designs and glyphs that symbolize various animals, element signs, and physical attributes.

+Makonde

+Dinembo are the traditional face tattoos of the Makonde people, who are indigenous to Kenya, Tanzania and Mozambique.
+These tattoos were traditionally part of the initiation into adulthood.